amkomatz/EXTable/README.md

 ```

 Though this functionality is available, it is recommended to only do this in situations that demand it.
 Displaying the data should be handled in the table view cell.

+### Header and Footer Views

+It is also very simple to display header and footer views in `EXTableViewController`, and there are several ways to do so.
+The following list ranks the precidence of the options:

+1. `Section.headerView` or `Section.footerView` - A single view to be displayed as the header/footer.
+2. `Section.reusableHeaderViewClass` or `Section.reusableFooterViewClass` - A reusable header/footer view class.
+3. `EXTableViewController.defaultHeaderViewClass` or `EXTableViewController.defaultFooterViewClass` - The default header/footer to be used in the table view, if one is not provided by the section.